Published:

 Every valid chart of accounts for real estate is built upon five core pillars.
 Understanding these distinctions is the first step toward financial control.

-Category Description Real Estate Specific Examples Standard Number Range
+Category What it includes Standard Number Range

-Assets What you own Cash in bank, buildings, land, accumulated depreciation 1000 - 1999
+Assets Cash in bank, buildings, land, and accumulated depreciation 1000 - 1999

-Equity What is left over Owner contributions, retained earnings 3000 - 3999
+Equity Owner contributions, retained earnings 3000 - 3999

-Revenue Money coming in Rental income, late fees, pet fees, laundry income 4000 - 4999
+Revenue Rental income, late fees, pet fees, laundry income 4000 - 4999

-Expenses Money going out Repairs, utilities, insurance, property taxes, legal fees 5000 - 6999
+Expenses Repairs, utilities, insurance, property taxes, legal fees 5000 - 6999

 Building a robust chart of accounts for real estate investors requires a systematic approach that mirrors your operational reality.